 - Leg difference.
 During hip revision surgery more bone is removed because the old implant has to be taken out before the new one is fitted.
 So you're more likely to have a shorter leg and a slight limp.

 Hip revision techniques are improving all the time and there is every chance that you will have a good quality of life afterwards.
-You may always have a limp, but you should be able to continue to do everyday activities, such as getting dressed, climbing the stairs, getting in and out of the bath and walking short distances.
-For more information and advice about the operation, ask your doctor or surgeon.
+You may always have a limp, but you should be able to continue to do everyday activities.
+For more information and advice about the operation, speak to your doctor or surgeon.

 - Total hip replacement.
 American Academy of Orthopaedic Surgeons. www.orthoinfo.aaos.org, published December 2011

-- Minimally invasive hip replacement.
-National Institute for Health and Clinical Excellence (NICE), October 2010. www.nice.org.uk
+- Minimally invasive total hip replacement.
+National Institute for Health and Care Excellence (NICE), published October 2010. www.nice.org.uk

 About our health information